BrunoMorales23/BP-Release-Analyzer/README.md

 ## 🚧 Status

-Right now, this analyzer is capable of Trimming both Objects and Processess from the release, but not clean at all.
+Right now, this analyzer is capable of Trimming both Objects and Processes from the release, but not clean at all.
 That means, that the content is removed, but there's a chance of trash descriptions and tags are not deleted, which will cause the release not to work correctly.

 ---